Oak and White, Oak and Cream or Oak and Grey Furniture. What to choose?!

 For something a little warmer you might want to choose oak and cream.
 White can feel a little too stark a contrast in some settings, and cream offers a slightly warmer tone that ties in with oak beautifully.

-Accessorize with Brights or Pastals
+Accessorise with Brights or Pastels

 The beauty with a base of oak and neutral satin finish, is that it gives you the opportunity to let your accessories really do the talking.
 It also allows you to change things as the years go by, instead of being stuck with one base colour.